PigeonCrow/ainweb-sc-t3/README.md

 ```

 This is more suitable/robust for actual semmantic similarity.
-It runs locally, takes up some resources.
+It runs locally, takes slightly up some resources,(but not very much, should work on most machines).

 ### 3. Openai key